 Brackets, crossbars, loading rails

-This globally uniform standard primarily means decisive advantages for transport: Due to their identical construction, ISO containers can be handled at terminals all over the world.
+This globally uniform standard primarily means decisive advantages for transport: Due to their identical construction, ISO containers can be handled at terminals worldwide.
 They can be stacked and transported on all container ships without any problems - regardless of whether the ship comes from Europe, Asia, or the USA.
 They also fit on any truck or freight train.
-ISO 668 standardized containers have to meet certain quality criteria in terms of load capacity, safety, and weather resistance, which they must meet without exception.
+ISO 668 standardized containers must meet certain quality criteria for load capacity, safety, and weather resistance, which they must meet without exception.